voicegain/platform/ANNOUNCE-TR.md

 This release includes improved punctuation for the English Offline transcription.

-### October 17, 2022

-This release provides the improved model for Offline English transcription - you will notice about 1% higher accuracy

-The release provides these overall improvements to the Transcribe App:
-* Voice Signature support.
-Users can now create voice signatures and be automatically recognized in transcripts.
-Next release will add support for creating Voice Signatures for other speakers based on audio.
-* Phrase detection in transcript is now suported.
-* Topic detection has been improved.
-Still a beta feature.

-The release addresses these specific Transcribe App issues:
-* (For Edge users) encrypt password passed in login request
-* Tweaked space around arrows pointing to other speakers text
-* Do not show the expiry info if the expiry time is "Never"
-* Fix for browser capture -  is used to show same preview text in both channels
-* Fix for issue where sometimes getting a blank page when opening transcript, which required a reload to get the page

 The current version of the Zoom Meeting Assistant going with this release is 0.2.17